katersonnbert/gitnotes/GoLang.md

             "math"
         )

+- Aliases to imports can be assigned

+        // contents of the imported package can be used via "short" import short "totallyUnGoLikelongAndWindingPackageName"

 - Unused imports are not allowed.
-- NOTE - Jumping ahead: Every package can contain an init() function, which is executed once upon import.
-If only code within the init() function of a package is required, but nothing of the package itself, it would be an unused import.
-To still allow this import, the following code can be used.
+- NOTE - Jumping ahead: Every package can contain an `init()` function, which is executed once upon import.
+If only code within the `init()` function of a package is required, but nothing of the package itself, it would be an unused import.
+To still allow this import, the following code can be used. `_` is always used to immediately discard any data that is being assigned to it.

         _ import "fmt"

+- To see in which order packages are imported and in which order the respective `init()` functions are executed see section "Go initialization" below.

 # Functions:
-- Go is a statically typed language.
+- Go is a statically typed language (type is known at compile time).
 - Functions take zero or more arguments, argument and return types have to be provided.
 - The types of function arguments are defined AFTER the name of the argument.